toomasv/drawing/README.md

+(Not updated for a long time.
+May be broken)

 # Short intro to drawing-pad

 To draw simple figures click on canvas and drag.
 To draw "poly-" figures (polyline, polygon, spline) click and drag first line, then release and click and drag again to add points.
 For manipulations (inserts separate `translate`, `scale`, `skew` and `rotate`) and transformations (inserts single `transform`) click and drag: